lskatz/SneakerNet/README.md

       1  *  *  *   *     ((date; /usr/bin/perl /home/sequencermaster/bin/SneakerNet.pl; echo;) >> /var/log/SneakerNet.log 2>&1)

+### Configuration

+You will need to edit some files for configuration before using SneakerNet.

+    $ cd config

+#### emails

+List any emails here, one per line.
+These emails will be sent reports by default for each SneakerNet run.

+#### genomeSizes

+This is a tab-delimited file with the following fields: Perl-style regular expression, genome size in bp, taxon.
+If you want the read metrics script to be able to understand what taxon each file represents by its name alone, list it here.
+Otherwise, leave this file blank.

+#### settings

+This file has certain key/values and should be left alone, unless you are a developer.

 ### Test it

+If you have altered the configuration properly, then go ahead and test the software!

     $ ~/bin/SneakerNet.pl --test --now --numcpus 4